 New Jersey Practice Tests at Driver’s Prep

-The permit practice tests for New Jersey have 25 random questions based on the handbook and real NJ MVC tests.
-After each question, you have access to instant feedback with detailed explanations.
+Each permit practice test has 50 questions based on the handbook and real NJ MVC tests.
+After each question, you get instant feedback.
+There is a brief explanation if your answer is wrong.

 Who Must Take the NJ Knowledge Test?

-If you are under 21 years old you must pass the NJ MVC’s Graduated Driver License (GDL) program.
+If you are under 21 years old, you must successfully complete the NJ MVC’s Graduated Driver License (GDL) program.
+The program includes a period of supervised driving before you can get a basic driver license.

 If you move to New Jersey and have a valid out-of-state non-provisional driver license issued by any of the 50 states or District of Columbia, the knowledge test is usually waived.

-All out-of-country applicants, including U.S. possessions and territories, must pass the knowledge test and may be required to pass a road test.
+All out-of-country applicants, including U.S. possessions and territories, must pass the knowledge test and the vision test.
+MVC can also ask you to complete a road test.

 New Jersey Knowledge Test

-The knowledge test is based on information in the New Jersey driver manual and includes questions on traffic laws, rules and regulations.
-You will be given 50 multiple-choice questions.
+All question on the knowledge test are from the New Jersey driver manual.
+The test has questions about road signs and signals, traffic laws, rules and regulations.
+The test asks 50 multiple-choice questions.
 To pass you must correctly answer 40 of the 50 questions (80%).

-New Jersey written knowledge tests are offered in the following languages: English, Arabic, Chinese, French, Spanish, Korean, Polish, Portuguese, Russian and Japanese.
+Besides English, the New Jersey written knowledge test is also offered in the following languages: Arabic, Chinese, French, Japanese, Korean, Polish, Portuguese, Russian and Spanish.
+There is also a test using sign language visuals available.

 For other languages, you may use an approved interpreter.
 The interpreter can be a full-time faculty member of a state-accredited college or university with proper identification, a priest, minister, rabbi or other religious leader of a recognized organization with proper credentials, or an approved Department of State interpreter.

 If you are hearing-impaired you can take the knowledge test with an MVC approved Department of State interpreter.
 The interpreter must be certified by the National Registry of Interpreters for the Deaf and listed with the New Jersey Division of the Deaf or evaluated by the Division of the Deaf and on the approved list of that division’s interpreters.
-The interpreter’s fee for hearing-impaired applicants will be paid by MVC.
+MVC pays the interpreter’s fee for hearing-impaired applicants.